awaisss/sub_string_search_app/README.md

-# sub_string_search_app
+# The app accepts any string returns the longest substring that contains no two adjacent characters as neighboring english alphabets(lower case)
-The app accepts any string returns the longest substring that contains no two adjacent characters as neighboring english alphabets(lower case)
+# Provide any string to variable "str" and run npm start and get the required output